Kwaza-ICT/kwaza-ict.github.io/docs/ai/ml/trainning-data.md

 The process of using Domain knowledge to select and transform raw data into meaning.

- - We can do feature Engineerning on structured data
+ - We can do feature Engineering on structured data

+## Unsupervised Learning (K-mean)

+ - No labeled data
+ - Data set contains only features
+ - Usage (isolation Forest)
+   - Market basket analysis
+   - Fraud detection

+## Semi supervised Learning

+ - Small amount of labeled data
+ - Huge amount of unlabeled data
+ - Generate humans label without humans

+## Reinforcement Learning

+ - Learn from the environment
+ - Learn from the feedback
+ - Learn from the reward
+ - Usage
+ - Game playing
+ - Robotics
+ - Self driving cars